StreamAMG/playback-sdk-android/README.md

 "$baseURL/sso/start?token=$authorizationToken"
 ```

-Then the same token should be passed into the `loadPlaylist` or `loadPlayer(entryID, authorizationToken, onError)` method of `PlaybackSDkManager`.
+Then the same token should be passed into the `loadPlaylist` or `loadPlayer(entryID, authorizationToken, onError)` method of `PlaybackSDKManager`.
 For the free videos that user should be able to watch without logging in, starting the session is not required and `authorizationToken` can be set to an empty string or `null`.

 > \[!NOTE]
 > If the user is authenticated, has enough access level to watch a video, the session was started and the same token was passed to the player but the videos still throw a 401 error, it might be related to these requests having different user-agent headers.